Andres N. Salcedo

 Biography

-I am a Postdoctoral Researcher in the Department of Astronomy at the University of Arizona.
-My research interests include cluster cosmology, small scale cosmology and galaxy and halo assembly bias.
+I am a Cosmological Data Analysis Fellow in the Department of Astronomy at the University of Arizona.
+My research interests include multi-probe cosmology with the lensing and clustering of galaxy clusters, voids and galaxies as well as the galaxy-halo connection down to small scales.
 I have extensive experience in applying halo occupation distribution methods to N-body simulations to model and emulate novel combinations of cosmological observables down to small scales.
-My current work is focused on modeling optical cluster projection effects to enable small scale cosmological analyses of cluster lensing and cross-correlations.
-I am also interested in studying galaxy assembly bias in the local Universe.
+My current work is focused on modeling optical cluster projection effects to enable small scale cosmological analyses of cluster lensing and clustering observables.
+I am also an organizer of the recent Beyond Two Point Data Challenge (those interested in participating can find mocks here: https://github.com/ANSalcedo/Beyond2ptMock ).

 Interests